talk

 $ talk [username]

-Talk to user on specific TTY$ talk [username] [tty3]
+Talk to a user on a specific terminal$ talk [username] [tty3]

 SYNOPSIS